Choose the correct forms of present simple or present continuous for the gaps below.

 Present simple – form

-The spelling for he/she/it is different in the present simple.
+The spelling of he/she/it is different in the present simple.
 Check how it changes below.
 The spelling is the same for all the other persons.

 Present simple – use